christoskatsandris/HashCodePractice/README.md

 # HashCodePractice
-"Even More Pizza" project, by Google Hash Code, to practice on both Hash Code and Java.
+"Even More Pizza" project, by Google Hash Code, for practice on both Hash Code and Java.